TheFriendlyCoder/python_template/README.rst

   * ./README.rst
   * ./.travis.yml
   * ./tests/test_version.py
+* update all references to "python_template" in all files to the name of the new project
+  * ./README.rst
 * rename the 'src/ksp_sample' subfolder to reflect the new project name
 * update the project specific parameters in the setup.py file in the root folder
 * activate project on `travis-ci.org <https://travis-ci.org/>`_